HashiniPrabuddhika/Ai-Leave-Request-Automation/README.md

 ## Why this design

 - **AI-driven classification** removes the need for employees to fill out rigid dropdown forms — they can describe their request naturally.
-- **Dynamic date handling**: the prompt is fed the *actual current date* via a Power Automate expression (`formatDateTime(utcNow(),'yyyy-MM-dd')`), so relative phrases like "next Friday" resolve correctly every time the flow runs — rather than relying on a hardcoded date.
+- **Dynamic date handling**: the prompt is fed the *actual current date* via a Power Automate expression (`formatDateTime(utcNow(),'yyyy-MM-dd')`), so relative phrases like "next Friday" resolve correctly every time the flow runs, rather than relying on a hardcoded date.
 - **Structured JSON output**: the AI is explicitly instructed to return raw JSON with no markdown formatting, so it can be reliably parsed and used in downstream steps.

 ## What I'd add with more time / licensing

-- **Microsoft Forms** as the intake method (built and tested, but blocked by a Forms license limitation on the trial tenant used for this project)
+- **Microsoft Forms** as the intake method
 - **SharePoint or Dataverse** as the storage layer instead of OneDrive files, for better queryability
-- **Copilot Studio agent** as a conversational front-end, so employees could submit requests via chat rather than a form
+- **Copilot Studio agent** as a conversational frontend, so employees could submit requests via chat rather than a form
-- **Approval step** with Teams adaptive cards for manager sign-off
+- **Approval step** with Teams adaptive cards for manager signoff

 ## Notes on this build

 This project was built on a free Microsoft 365 Developer trial tenant, which has limited AI Builder credits for **live flow execution** (separate from the unlimited credits available for testing/building prompts directly in the AI Builder studio).
-The AI classification logic was independently validated and confirmed working correctly (see `screenshots/ai-test-result.png`), returning accurate structured output such as:
+The AI classification logic was independently validated and confirmed working correctly (see `screenshots/02-ai-test-result.png`), returning accurate structured output such as:

 ```json
 {